Lobo Course Placement

 Who do I contact if I have a technical issue?

 What do my scores mean?
-For general information on placement results, visit https://test.unm.edu/course-placement/index.html.
-Students should speak to their academic advisor for information on how their scores apply to their degree program.
+For general information on placement results, visit our Course Placement page.
+Students should speak to their academic advisor for information on how their scores impact their recommended first-semester courses.

 If have questions or concerns about my LCP score, who should I contact?

-Students will need to speak directly to the department of their LCP questions if they have questions or concerns about their scores.
+Students will need to speak directly to the subject department if they have questions or concerns about their scores.
 Those departments are:

 English Score Concern: corewriting@unm.edu